 What is the Eiffel Tower zip line?

-Perrier, the French mineral water company, has installed a new zip line off the second floor of the Eiffel Tower in celebration of the French Open, as well as the Eiffel Tower’s 130th birthday.
-A similar zip line was set up in honor of the tennis tournament in 2017, but was only open for a week.
-This time, daring visitors have nearly two weeks to check out Paris’s skyline while airborne.
+Perrier, the French mineral water company, installed a zip line off the second floor of the Eiffel Tower in celebration of the French Open, as well as the Eiffel Tower’s 130th birthday.
+A similar zip line was set up in honor of the tennis tournament in 2017 but was only open for a week.
+In 2019, daring visitors had nearly two weeks to check out Paris’s skyline while airborne.

 The zip line, titled the “Perrier Smash,” begins 377 feet off the ground, starting on the second balcony of the Eiffel Tower, spanning the Champ de Mars, and ending outside the École Militaire on the opposite side.
 It is 2,626 feet long and riders can travel up to 55 mph, resulting in an exhilarating one minute ride.